Ying-Ju/FewShotIQ/usage_guide.md

 #### Computing the Per Sub Label Accuracy

 Similar to the previous example, we show the use of these two functions: `map_multiclass_labels` and `calculate_specificity()` to compute per sub label accuracy for multiclass.
-Suppose the `few_shot_fault_classification()` function was used to conduct few-shot classification with CLIP, and the result file `results.csv` was saved in the `save_folder`, the folder you decided earlier.
-Our example includes 225 nominal images and 25 images for each defective class (Low Band, Medium Band, High Band, Low Bimodal, Medium Bimodal, High Bimodal, Low Single, Medium Single, High Single).
-Our example file `results.csv` can be downloaded [here](https://raw.githubusercontent.com/Ying-Ju/FewShotIQ/refs/heads/main/usage_examples/results.csv).
+Suppose the `few_shot_fault_classification()` function was used to conduct few-shot classification with CLIP, and the result file `micro_results.csv` was saved in the `save_folder`, the folder you decided earlier.
+Our example includes 225 nominal images and 25 images for each defective class (Low Band, Medium Band, High Band, Low Bimodal, Medium Bimodal, High Bimodal, Low Single, Medium Single, High Single) for the automated classification of microstructural material properties across parts.
+Our example file `micro_results.csv` can be downloaded [here](https://raw.githubusercontent.com/Ying-Ju/FewShotIQ/refs/heads/main/usage_examples/micro_results.csv).

  ```python